I Killed the Prom Queen: Break-up and Say Goodbye Tour (2007–2008)

-In January 2007 Butcher left the band, which the band attributed to homesickness.
-After returning to the UK, he fronted UK metalcore band Eternal Lord.
-Tyrone Ross from Mourning Tide temporarily filled the vocalist position for a Japanese tour.
-Colin Jeffs of Bendigo band Heavenslost then provided vocals on a European tour with Bleeding Through, All Shall Perish and Caliban.
+In January 2007 Butcher left the band, which he attributed to "personal reasons".
+Weinhofen later stated that limited touring markets for the band at the time, and the accompanying financial issues, also put pressure on Butcher and the band during this period.
+After returning to the UK, Butcher fronted UK metalcore band Eternal Lord from 2007 to 2008.
+Tyrone Ross from Mourning Tide subsequently filled in as the vocalist for I Killed the Prom Queen for a Japanese tour.
+Colin Jeffs of Bendigo band Heavenslost and Aversions Crown then provided vocals on a European tour with Bleeding Through, All Shall Perish and Caliban.

-In April, I Killed the Prom Queen announced their breakup, citing both an inability to find a permanent vocalist and Weinhofen's decision to join Bleeding Through.
-Shortly after a final Australian tour with Crafter on vocals was arranged for the following year.
+In April 2007, I Killed the Prom Queen announced their breakup, citing both an inability to find a permanent vocalist and Weinhofen's decision to join Bleeding Through.
+Soon after a final Australian tour with Crafter on vocals was arranged for 2008.

 In May 2008, Stomp re-issued Music For The Recently Deceased in a limited tour edition – of 5,000 hand-numbered copies – for the Say Goodbye Tour.
 The release included a cardboard slipcase, two live tracks and four tracks with Crafter's vocals taken from the original album recording.
 The group toured in May and June, with most of the 18 shows selling out.
 The support acts were Bring Me the Horizon, The Red Shore, The Ghost Inside and local acts from each city.
 A live album and DVD, Sleepless Nights and City Lights, was recorded at their Adelaide performance; it was released on 22 November 2008 and peaked in the top 50.
-I Killed the Prom Queen played their supposed final show in Brisbane on 8 June 2008.
+I Killed the Prom Queen played what was meant to be their final show in Brisbane on 8 June 2008.

 Hiatus (2008–2011)

 After the Say Goodbye tour Crafter formed Melbourne hardcore band Confession.
-He also previously did short stints as the vocalist for Carpathian and Bury Your Dead in 2006-2007 and 2007 respectively.
+He also previously did stints as the vocalist for Carpathian (2006–2007) and Bury Your Dead (2007).
 He also appeared as a contestant on reality TV show Big Brother in 2008.

 Weinhofen departed Bleeding Through in 2009 and joined Bring Me the Horizon the same year.
-He acted as their rhythm guitarist, keyboardist, programmer and backing vocalist until January 2013.
+He acted as Bring Me the Horizon's rhythm guitarist, keyboardist, programmer and backing vocalist until January 2013, at which point the band's manager notified him that the band had kicked him out.
 He also managed Australian deathcore act The Red Shore.

 Kevin Cameron formed the progressive metalcore band In Trenches with vocalist Ben Coyte.
 He also acted as a touring musician for several other groups.
 Peters formed and fronted hardcore project Deez Nuts and was one half of the hip-hop duo Grips & Tonic, alongside New Zealand rapper Louie Knuxx.
 Kennedy played bass for Deez Nuts on Australian and international tours.